 Groups are to be measured by any method approved by the National Shooting Committee in increments of .001 inch.
-The group size will be indicated on the target in the upper right hand corner.
+The group size will be indicated on the target.
+(Amended 2023)

 The number of shots on a target shall be verified by: